TosbackCgusBridge-Bot/CGUs-versions/Kmart/Privacy Policy.md

 *   Toys &.
 Games
 *   Clearance

-Deal of the Day kmart layaway FREE store pick up WEEKLY MEMBER DEALS FREE SHIPPING AND 2X REWARDS POINTS WITH SHOP YOUR WAY MAX Privacy Policy
+Deal of the Day kmart layaway FREE store pick up WEEKLY MEMBER DEALS FREE SHIPPING AND 2X REWARDS POINTS WITH SHOP YOUR WAY MAX

+FREE SHIPPING on orders of $49 or more See details

+Privacy Policy

 **Effective October 26, 2011:**